JKM Nursing Home Registration in Malaysia

 How to Verify a Facility's JKM Registration

-There are four ways to check:
+Four ways to check:

 1. Ask to see the certificate in person